The AMA DISC Survey™

 Unique Characteristics of the AMA DISC Survey™

-- Specifically assesses on-the-job behaviors (not general personality preferences)
+- Specifically assesses on-the-job behaviours (not general personality preferences)

-- Comprehensive feedback on both productive and counterproductive traits facilitates effective program planning
+- Comprehensive feedback on both productive and counterproductive traits facilitates effective programme planning

 - Get immediate results, including charts, graphs, and summaries

 - Be confident that results are accurate: The AMA DISC Survey™ meets American Psychological Association and American Educational Research Association standards for reliability and validity

 The personal styles are relevant to programmes focusing on: